kopiro/homebridge-tapo-camera/README.md

       disablePrivacyAccessory: false, // Disable the privacy accessory
       disableAlarmAccessory: false, // Disable the alarm accessory
-      disableMotionAccessory: false, // Disable the motion detection sensor },
+      disableMotionAccessory: false, // Disable the motion detection sensor
+      lowQuality: false, // Video stream will be requested in low-quality (640x480) instead of HQ (1920x1080) },

     // Second camera (if any)